E10

 • Access dryer heater: On many Hoover washer-dryer combos, the dryer heater is located at the rear or top.
 Remove the top or rear panel as required.

-• Test dryer element: Disconnect the heater terminals and measure resistance.
+• Test dryer element: Disconnect the heater terminals and measure its resistance.
 An open circuit indicates a failed element.

 • Clean lint paths: Excess lint can cause overheating and TCO failure.
 Clean the internal air ducts, fan housing, and condenser (if fitted) to restore airflow.